·

 For reference, the yarn used in the photo tutorial is Malabrigo Silky Merino in color Green-Grey.

-To make your join seamless, try this quick knitting technique.
-It’s incredibly easy and makes the most invisible join!
+To make your join extra seamless, try this technique.

 circular knitting needles